HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 |2|30%|30%|20%|20%|**2%/*5%***|
 |3|25%|25%|25%|25%|**5%/*10%***|

-* Probability with the Better Rare Chances cheat enabled
+* Probability with the Better Rare Chances Cheat enabled

 ## 🕓 Closing Notes
 IT'S FINALLY OUT!!
-This was a massive undertaking, but I'm very proud of how it's turned out!
-My favourite part of this update were the custom bosses.
-I tried to recreate their original boss fights, so they'll play a little differently than usual Inscryption bosses do.
-Nevertheless, I hope you find them enjoyable to fight!

-The next (and most likely final) content update will be adding the abnormalities from WonderLab.
-This will only consist of new cards, so it won't be super major.
+After way too long, I've finally finished this thing.
+Wanted to include more encounters, items, and some bosses but after working on this for several months I decided it'd be best to leave those for a later date.

+I hope the balance changes I made aren't too out of left field, I wanted to keep things on a semi-even playing field.
+Like previous content updates, most of the work was on the cards.
+This time, the talking cards.
+I was only able to do like 1 a day, it's ridiculous.
+Wanted to add a couple more talking cards as well, but maybe next time.

+Anyhow, below's a rough idea of what I will be doing with this mod in the future.

-See you next time, and thanks for playing my mod! <3
+As always, thanks for playing my mod! <3

 Current plans:
+- Custom bosses
+- More items and encounters
-* Further balancing, tweaking, bug fixes, and general refinement of what's currently added (feedback is welcomed and encouraged!).
+- Balancing, bug fixes, etc. (feedback is welcomed and encouraged!)
+- Wonderlab card expansion
+- Limbus Season 1 expansion